-These assertions by Greg LeMond are hilarious and make you laugh; but I swear there are still fools around who believe Greg LeMond: and who comment that such stellar performances such as his monumental climb up L'AlpeD'Huez in the 1986 Tour de France; where Bernard Hinault looks ready to drop dead from exhaustion, while Greg LeMond is dancing out of the saddle with an inexhaustible supply of energy, laughing and smiling and hugging his fallen leader Bernard Hinault, who earlier in the race, in a fit of madness, launched a suicide attack with an insurmountable lead, throwing away his certain Tour de France win after he bonked! and who could never recover afterwards.
-An impartial observer watching Greg LeMond's body language and his personal deportment during the climb could come up with the conclusion: "it's juice."**
+These assertions by Greg LeMond are hilarious and make you laugh; but I swear there are still fools around who believe Greg LeMond: and who comment that such stellar performances such as his monumental climb up L'AlpeD'Huez in the 1986 Tour de France; where Bernard Hinault looks ready to drop dead from exhaustion, while Greg LeMond is dancing out of the saddle with an inexhaustible supply of energy, laughing, smiling, and hugging the fallen Badger.
+Bernard Hinault, who earlier in the race, in a fit of madness, launched a suicide attack with an insurmountable lead, throwing away his certain Tour de France win after he bonked! and who could never recover afterwards.
+An impartial observer watching Greg LeMond's body language and his personal deportment during the climb could come up with the conclusion: "it's juice." [@]

 Why not invest time and money to chase phantoms.
 Old events will do nothing to stop doping today, a concept that Travis T. Tygart will never understand.
 Events that happened fourteen years ago with riders who are either retired from the sport or dead, mean nothing to anyone except nostalgic people who spend their retirement years watching Tour de France films of the good old days.
 Most of the generation X's, generation Y's, millennials, never heard of Tyler Hamilton and could care less.
 Lance Armstrong's name will soon disappear from memory, the old techniques of doping have all been detected, they are worn out like an old shoe, people need to be forward looking and innovative, not retrospectively focused on obsolescence.